BBK-PiJ-2015-08/cw-cm/README.md

 * I have opted to do so for getPastMeeting and getFutureMeeting
 * addMeetingNotes will do this, as per the spec.
 * All of the above use my method changeFutureMeetingToPast for the conversion, avoiding duplicated code.
-* Not yet implemented for getFutureMeetingList, getPastMeetingListFor [getFutureMeetingList does not convert FutureMeetings now in the past, but doesn't add them to the list it returns.]
+* Not yet implemented for getFutureMeetingList, getPastMeetingListFor [getFutureMeetingList does not convert FutureMeetings now in the past, but also doesn't add them to the list it returns.]

 ContactManagerImpl: getPastMeeting(int id)
 --------------